Castdeath97/skin-pigment-analysis-neural/README.md

 ﻿skin-pigment-analysis-neural
 ==============================

 An revision of an Analysis of Machine Learning Models for the Diagnosis of Pigmented Skin Lesions using neural networks (https://github.com/Castdeath97/skin-pigment-analysis) based on the previous analysis conclusions.
+Also based on HAM10000 challenge: https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000 .

 Usage and Prerequisites
 -----------------------